EN TR

 6 weeks

-72 hours of movement tracking across 12 existing micro-apartments.
-Identified the 4m² active core where 60% of waking hours are spent.
+A scripted week of daily routines run across 12 published micro-apartment plans.
+Identified the 4m² active core where 60% of waking hours concentrate.

 02